Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Place a container (the Tension Pool) on the table and keep six d6 (Tension Dice) nearby.

-When an investigator does something that takes time, like observing patrolling patterns, traveling to another location, searching for something, resting to restore lost HP or picking a lock, they add a Tension Die to the Tension Pool.
+When an investigator does something that takes **time**, like observing patrolling patterns, traveling to another location, searching for something, resting to restore lost HP or picking a lock, they add a Tension Die to the Tension Pool.

-If a player does something **reckless**, like breaking open a door, sneaking close to opponents or lying to someone, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden determines a complication.
+On the other hand, when an investigator chooses a **reckless** approach, like breaking open a door, sneaking close to opponents or lying to someone, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden determines a complication.
 If there are no dice in the Tension Pool, roll 1d6 without adding it to the Tension Pool.

 A complication can be completely unrelated to the current task, does not have to become immediately apparent and does not necessarily mean that the PC fails at their task.
 Examples: encounter, change in the environment, evil agenda advances, sign or glimpse of the horror.